Make-Magazine/makerfaire/wp-content/plugins/custom-facebook-feed-pro/README.txt

 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: [custom-facebook-feed id=smashballoon num=5].

 == Changelog ==
-= 4.2.5 =
-* Fix: Fixed issues with hashtags and account mention links in the post text in some specific situations.
-* Fix: Fixed PHP warnings when visiting the support page before creating a feed.

-= 4.2.4 =
-* Fix: Fixed hashtags and account mentions errors with links in the post text.
-* Fix: Events feeds with a masonry layout would not load more posts correctly.
-* Fix: Events feeds would not have the proper styling and settings applied to the load more button.
-* Fix: When there were multiple feeds on a page, some images would not show for the first feed under certain circumstances.
-* Fix: The dark theme template would not apply correctly in feeds.
-* Fix: Fixed missing setting for video post titles.
-* Fix: Added support for oEmbed URL with the structure "https://www.facebook.com/permalink.php?story_fbid=1234567890&id=1123456789"

-= 4.2.3 =
-* Tweak: Updated our logo and color scheme throughout the plugin to match our new [website](https://smashballoon.com/).
-* Tweak: Minified the CSS and JavaScript files for better performance.
-* Tweak: Added the CSS class "cff-feed-image" to all img elements in the feed.
-* Fix: Fixed several issues related to event feeds.
-* Fix: The media position post text was being duplicated.
-* Fix: The load more button would be hidden if there were multiple feeds on a page using the masonry layout.
-* Fix: The [Reviews extension](https://smashballoon.com/extensions/reviews/) can now be translated using the "Translations" tab on the settings page.
-* Fix: Added links to the issue in our API error helper doc in error messages for easy debugging on our website.
-* Fix: When using the AJAX theme fix, the JavaScript file name includes the version number to bust browser caches with updates.
-* Fix: Dismissing dashboard notifications would prevent the ability to create new feeds until the page was refreshed.
-* Fix: The event post text setting was not working.

-= 4.2.2 =
-* Fix: Fixed an issue which caused the new "Feed Templates" menu item to throw an error if editing a feed created prior to v4.2.

-= 4.2.1 =
-* Fix: Fixed an error in the plugin updater code which occurs in certain circumstances.

-= 4.2 =
-* New: Introducing our new Feed Templates feature!
-You can now select a feed template when creating a feed to make it much quicker and easier to get started with the type of feed you want to display.
-Selecting a template preconfigures the feed customization settings to match that template, saving you time and effort.
-* Tweak: Allowed the use of the "includewords" shortcode setting in the Social Wall plugin to work like the shortcode setting "filter".
-* Tweak: Added a button to reset the error log found on the settings page.
-* Tweak: When using the lightbox, users will not be able to switch posts while new image thumbnails are loading.
-* Tweak: All HTTP calls now use WordPress HTTP request features instead of native PHP cURL.
-* Fix: For legacy feeds, the shortcode setting "account" was not working.
-* Fix: oEmbeds would not work for some new versions of Facebook video links.
-* Fix: Fixed several issues with loading more posts and events feeds.
-* Fix: "Load More" button customizations were not being reflected in the customizer feed preview.
-* Fix: Fixed an issue in the customizer preview when changing post types using the Safari browser.
-* Fix: Fixed PHP warnings that would occur during background updates.
-* Fix: Fixed high numbers of events preventing "upcoming" events from working as expected.
-* Fix: Fixed some occurrences of CDN images being used when local images were available.
-* Fix: Fixed an issue with group events.
-* Fix: Added back support for the "<k></k>" date formatting feature.
-* Fix: Fixed groups not working correctly in Social Wall under some circumstances.
-* Fix: Fixed thumbnail AJAX request not working under some circumstances.
-* Fix: Fixed an issue with the dark theme and the cff-item elements not having a dark background.
-* Fix: Post tags would link the wrong word in post text under some circumstances.
-* Fix: Settings that were available in versions before 4.0 were missing for album and video feeds.
-* Fix: Fixed the lightbox showing all posts on the page when multiple single album feeds were displaying.
-* Fix: Fixed PHP warning "explode() expects parameter 1 to be string, array given" related to an account ID error.
-* Fix: Fixed a PHP error "trying to get array offset of bool" causing feeds to not load.
-* Fix: Fixed distorted portrait image album covers when loading more posts.
-* Fix: Fixed a JavaScript error that would occur when trying to play a video that did not have a parent post.

-= 4.1.1 =
-* Fix: Fixed an issue where legacy feeds would cause an oAuth error during the API request.
-* Fix: Fixed an issue causing thumbnails not to appear in the lightbox when available.
-* Fix: Post comments would not display in some feeds.
-* Fix: Local copies of images would not be created in some feeds.
-* Fix: Improved plugin hardening by removing unused admin pages.

-= 4.1.0.1 =
-* Fix: Fixed an issue with images not showing in photo/video feeds when using the Masonry layout.
-* Fix: Fixed an issue causing Facebook posts not to display in the Social Wall plugin since v4.1.

-= 4.1 =
-* Tweak: Connecting an account will now go through connect.smashballoon.com to improve account connection reliability.
-* Tweak: The Facebook app used to connect groups has changed.
-If you are using a Facebook group feed, then please reconnect your group accounts using the new app when convenient to prevent any future issues.
-When reconnecting, follow the included directions on how to add the new app to your group settings.
-* Tweak: All Facebook data is now encrypted in your WordPress database.
-* Tweak: Access Tokens are no longer able to be viewed on the settings page.
-* Tweak: Translations specific to feeds now allow the use of a "blank" setting to always use the translation made on the "Settings" page.
-* Fix: Manually connecting an account while on the "Settings" page would not work.
-* Fix: Fixed a JavaScript error that would occur with certain optimization plugins in use.
-* Fix: Dark color scheme was not applying correctly to "boxed" posts.
-* Fix: "Show outside scrollable area" setting was not working for the header and like box with certain feed settings.
-* Fix: Load more button was showing when no more posts were available.
-* Fix: Events feed number of posts setting would not work if the load more button was disabled.
-* Fix: Improvements made to the order of albums in the lightbox when multiple albums were on a page.
-* Fix: Video descriptions sometimes contained incorrect characters.
-* Fix: The Multifeed extension was not working as expected with events feeds.
-* Fix: An invalid color would be used in inline styles under certain circumstances.
-* Fix: Fixed a PHP error when a string was used for the cache time setting.

-= 4.0.8 =
-* Fix: Fixed a PHP error when a Gutenberg block was used to display a feed that didn't exist.
-* Fix: Fixed a PHP warning due to a non-number being used as the cache time.
-* Fix: Additional slashes were added to the feed name every time settings were saved if using an apostrophe.
-* Fix: Added additional plugin hardening.

-= 4.0.7 =
-* Important: With this update, the Custom CSS and Custom JS settings have been deprecated.
-Please see below for details.
-* Tweak: If any Custom CSS was being used in this field then it will be automatically moved into the native WordPress Customizer "Additional CSS" field instead and continue to work as normal.
-* Tweak: If any Custom JavaScript was being used, then this update will prevent that JavaScript from working.
-There are [directions here](https://smashballoon.com/doc/moving-custom-javascript-code-out-of-our-plugins/) on how you can migrate this JavaScript into a specialized plugin instead.

 = 4.0.6 =
 * Fix: Fixed a compatibility issue with the Complianz Cookie Consent plugin integration.
 * Fix: Locations of feeds sorted by source would not work if the source ID was not a number.
 * Fix: Fixed an issue where setting were not preserved even when using the preserve settings option and deleting the plugin.
 * Fix: Added support for "eventoffset" setting in shortcode.
-* Fix: Improved security hardening
 * Fix: Fixed locale setting causing a PHP warning if not set.
 * Fix: Fixed PHP warnings when viewing dashboard notifications.
 * Fix: Fixed some options and tables not being removed from the WordPress database on uninstall.